 They called it “World War II,” an odd if not slightly offensive billing, but the logic was undeniable.
 In 1980, no division in boxing mattered more or inspired greater excitement than the welterweights.
 It was as if so much talent had assembled itself in the 147 pound weight class that it reached critical mass and exploded in a series of terrific match-ups.
 Carlos Palomino, Wilfred Benitez, Roberto Duran, Pipino Cuevas, Sugar Ray Leonard, Randy Shields, Thomas Hearns — the depth of the division embarrassed most others.
 Less than two months before, Leonard and Duran had fought in Montreal, galvanizing the attention of the sports world like no fight had in years.
 That was “World War I”; the promoters of Thomas “Hit Man” Hearns vs Jose “Pipino” Cuevas were hoping for a similar box-office bonanza.

-And Hearns vs Cuevas was a big fight, no question, shown on closed-circuit telecast throughout North America, even though the combatants were not as well known to casual sports fans as Duran and Leonard.
+And Hearns vs Cuevas was a big fight, no question, shown on closed-circuit telecast throughout North America, even though the combatants were not as well known to mainstream sports fans as Duran and Leonard.
 But within boxing circles, the reputations of these two power punchers loomed just as large.
-For true fans of the fight game, this match-up was hotly anticipated as they knew this was a tilt destined to not go the distance.
+For true fans of the fight game, this match-up was hotly anticipated as they knew it was a tilt destined to not go the distance.

 Hearns — young, undefeated, a hero to the people of Detroit, Michigan — had been a highly successful amateur boxer, but unlike Leonard, had failed to make the Olympic team.
 But many in boxing now viewed him as an even more impressive talent than Sugar Ray.
 He had chewed up the division, knocking out one contender after another, surprising anyone who had seen him compete as an amateur.